In Ohio, electric cars are starting to reshape jobs and companies

 Yet far from being bitter, Belmer said he is excited.
 GM is converting his factory to produce electric motors, part of an industrial transformation that will redefine manufacturing regions and jobs around the world.

-GM, Ford Motor and other carmakers announced investments of more than $50 billion in new factories in the United States last year, according to the Center for Automotive Research in Ann Arbor, Michigan.
+GM, Ford Motor and other carmakers announced investments of more than $50 billion in new factories in the United States last year, according to the Center for Automotive Research in Ann Arbor, Mich.
 All but a small fraction of that money was to build and retool plants for electric vehicles and batteries.

 Belmer is one of thousands of people who will also have to pick up new skills.
 “It’s going to be a little bit of a learning curve,” Belmer said at the Toledo factory.
 “But our guys are well equipped to handle this.”